 Throughout Europe, gingerbread, in its may forms and under many names, is a confection associated with religious holidays, national customs and numerous festive occasions, most of which occur during the cold late fall through winter months.
 It’s no wonder then that, even in our country, gingerbread is enjoyed mostly from October through late winter.

-Personally, while I love gingersnap cookies with a glass of ice-cold milk (I confess, I’m a dunker), what really excites me is something you see much less, and that’s gingerbread cake.
+Personally, while we love gingersnap cookies with a glass of ice-cold milk, what really excites me is something you see much less, and that’s gingerbread cake.

-So I got to thinking of gingerbread cake the other day and thought it about time to share a simple recipe I’ve used over the years.
+So we got to thinking of gingerbread cake the other day and thought it about time to share a simple recipe we’ve used over the years.

 Before you begin, here are some additional thoughts: